 Nausea, Headache, Abdominal pain, Constipation, Flatulence, Diarrhoea.

 How to use Esorest Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Esorest 20mg Tablet at a fixed time.
+Esorest 20mg Tablet may be taken with or without food, but it is better to take it at a fixed time.